 - A woman buries her husband of forty five years and is overwhelmed with the loss.
 “I don’t know how in the world I’ll live without my husband but You have already made a way for me.
 I rejoice in Your companionship.
 I could be frightened of living alone but that would be wasted.
 We are connected all day long, my Lord.
 I know You have my hand, even while I grieve.”

-It’s humbling to realize that out of the several thousand of you who read this, many are you are facing the exact circumstances I’m describing.
+Many of you are facing the exact circumstances I’m describing.
 Every one of us must know that no one can steal our ability to pray.
 No circumstance can erase the character of a God I am grateful for.
-No set of crushing circumstances annihilate the promises I rejoice in.
-If joy, prayer, and gratitude are out of reach, I can know that my mind has fallen prey to the deception that my well-being is connected to my environment and not my Savior.
-He is the one who, no matter what, has plans in place to prosper me, not harm me, to give me a future and a hope.
-That provides deep joy in momentary despair.
+No set of crushing circumstances can annihilate the promises I rejoice in.
+Joy, prayer, and gratitude are always within reach.